-- 222. Jessica Muscari is 30 years old and has lived in Wheaton, IL at all times relevant to this complaint. - 223.
+- 259. Jessica Muscari is 30 years old and has lived in Wheaton, Illinois at all times relevant to this complaint. - 260.
 In April 2015, Ms. Muscari enrolled in IIA-Chicago's illustration and design bachelor's degree program.
 Ms. Muscari remained enrolled at IIA-Chicago from April 2015 until she graduated in September 2018.

-- 224. Ms. Muscari did not learn that IIA-Chicago had lost its accreditation on January 20, 2018 until she returned to school for summer classes on or around July 10, 2018. - 225.
-When Ms. Muscari learned that IIA-Chicago had not been accredited since January 20, 2018, she needed two credits to graduate. - 226.
+- 261. Ms. Muscari did not learn that IIA-Chicago had lost its accreditation on January 20, 2018, until she returned to school for summer classes on or around July 10, 2018. - 262.
+When Ms. Muscari learned that IIA-Chicago had not been accredited since January 20, 2018, she needed two credits to graduate. - 263.
 Nearly finished with her program, Ms. Muscari decided to remain enrolled at IIA-Chicago, as Mr. Crowley had recommended.
-Ms. Muscari graduated from IIA-Chicago in September 2018 and received high honors.
-Because she graduated while IIA-Chicago was not accredited, her diploma reflects graduation from an unaccredited institution. - 227.
-Defendants' conduct has severely diminished the value of Ms. Muscari's IIA education and degree. - 228.
-In addition, Ms. Muscari's official IIA-Chicago transcript contains an addendum with the following disclaimer: "Effective January 20, 2018[,] The Illinois Institute of Art located in Chicago, Illinois has transitioned to being a candidate for accreditation after previously being accredited.
-Institute courses completed or degrees earned during the candidacy period are not accredited by HLC." - 229.
+Ms. Muscari graduated from IIA-Chicago in September 2018 and received high honors. - 264.
+Defendants' conduct has severely diminished the value of Ms. Muscari's IIA education and degree. - 265.
+Ms. Muscari's official IIA-Chicago transcript contains an addendum with the following disclaimer: "Effective January 20, 2018[,] The Illinois Institute of Art located in Chicago, Illinois has transitioned to being a candidate for accreditation after previously being accredited.
+Institute courses completed or degrees earned during the candidacy period are not accredited by HLC." - 266.
 Defendants' conduct has caused serious damage to Ms. Muscari.
-For 2018 alone, DCEH estimated the IIA-Chicago cost of attendance to be \$28,878 (living with parents) and \$32,644 (living off campus). - 230.
+For 2018 alone, DCEH estimated the IIA-Chicago cost of attendance to be \$28,878 (living with parents) and \$32,644 (living off campus). - 267.
 Had Defendants followed HLC's directive and informed Ms. Muscari in January 2018 that her "courses or degrees are not accredited by HLC and may not be accepted in transfer to other colleges and universities or recognized by prospective employers," she would have investigated options for continuing her education at an accredited school, rather than continuing to pay tuition and incur debt for unaccredited courses at IIA.